srobo/kitbook/Battery Charging.md

 ## Safety

+The biggest risk of damage or injury is from the banana plugs coming unplugged from the charger.
+These are the red and black plugs that go into the side of the charger.
+All of the chargers should have the cables cable-tied to the charger to make it difficult to remove these plugs.
+Under no circumstances should these red and black plugs be unplugged from the chargers.

-The batteries have many built in safety features and, unless severely abused, are completely safe.
-All batteries undergoing charging must be place inside a fireproof charging bag.
+The batteries themselves have many built in safety features and, unless severely abused, are completely safe.
+All batteries undergoing charging must be placed inside a fireproof charging bag.
 In the extremely unlikely event of a fire due to a battery DO NOT attempt to tackle the fire - the batteries contain a flammable metal (Lithium) which cannot be safely tackled with most fire extinguishers.

-If at any point you have any doubts about safety, immediately summon Rich Barlow via [[Helpdesk]].
+If at any point you have any doubts about safety, immediately summon the Competition Team Support Coordinator (Rich Barlow) and the Health & Safety Coordinator (Scarzy) via [[Helpdesk]].

 ## Procedures